Rietta1/DevOps-Projects/ProjectSolutionWordpress.md

  46. Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)
-47. Try to access from your browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/
+47. Try to access from your browser the link to your WordPress http:// < Web-Server-Public-IP-Address >/wordpress/

 ![pix28](https://user-images.githubusercontent.com/74002629/182393673-8c9cc21a-fee6-4c40-9ab5-034f968dafc5.PNG)
 ![pix29](https://user-images.githubusercontent.com/74002629/182393677-7204a1e6-3c1f-4b04-969c-5439762a4029.PNG)